mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-Static Segments aren’t filter-based.
+Static Segments aren't filter-based.
 Adding Contacts to a Segment in done in one of the following ways:

 .. vale off